gammasoft71/xtd/docs/writing_tests.md

 }
 ```

-The following example shows how to create the same tests without helpers :
+The following example shows how to create and register same fixture and same test cases without helpers :

 ```c++
 #include <xtd/tunit>